-- DC CFAR proposals up to \$50,000 will be considered.
-The number of awards that are funded will depend on the number and quality of submissions and on the availability of funds. - Awards will be made for a one-year period, with no-cost extensions considered for a maximum of one additional year. - Award funds can be used for research-related activities such as partial salary support for early stage investigators, research staff or students; supplies and reagents; and travel expenses to attend national scientific meetings to present research related to the DC CFAR award.
-Travel expenses for meetings must be pre-approved.
-Capital equipment purchases over \$5,000 are not allowable. - Early stage investigators (those who have completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years) and investigators who have not previously served as PI on any R01 or equivalent award may include up to \$10,000 (not including fringe benefits) for their own salary support as part of their budget request. - Investigators at American, Children's, DC Health, Georgetown, Howard, VAMC, and WW must route their grant applications through their Office of Sponsored Research Projects, or parallel office, for signature.
+- New: DC CFAR proposals up to \$75,000 will be considered.
+For this cycle, proposals that involve collaboration with the DC Cohort may request up to \$87,500.
+The number of awards that are funded will depend on the number and quality of submissions and on the availability of funds.
+All proposals will be reviewed concurrently using a common review process. - Awards will be made for a one-year period, with well justified no-cost extensions considered for a maximum of one additional year. - Award funds can be used for research-related activities such as partial salary support for early stage investigators, research staff or students; supplies and reagents; participant incentives; and travel expenses to attend national scientific meetings to present research related to the DC CFAR award.
+Travel expenses for meetings must be preapproved.
+Capital equipment purchases over \$5,000 are not allowable. - Early stage investigators (those who have completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years) and investigators who have not previously served as PI on any R01 or equivalent award may include up to \$10,000 (not including fringe benefits) for their own salary support as part of their budget request. - Investigators at American University, Children's National Health System, DC Health, Georgetown University, Howard University, UHU, VAMC, and WW must route their grant applications through their Office of Sponsored Research Projects, or parallel office, for signature.
 Investigators at GW do not need to route their applications. - Investigators at GW who plan to include a Co-Investigator from an institution other than GW in their proposal to whom a sub-award will be made must include the items outlined in Appendix C (letter of intent, subrecipient form, scope of work). - As agreed to by each of the DC CFAR collaborating institutions, indirect costs will not be covered.
-Investigators at American, Children's, DC Health, Georgetown, Howard, VAMC and WW may want to let their Office of Sponsored Research Projects (OSRP) know this in advance, as OSRP may want a copy of the RFA indicating this stipulation prior to or at the time of institutional routing of your grant application.
+Investigators at American, Children's, DC Health, Georgetown, Howard, UHU, VAMC and WW may want to let their Office of Sponsored Research Projects (OSRP) know this in advance, as OSRP may want a copy of the RFA indicating this stipulation prior to or at the time of institutional routing of your grant application.